-The Regional Coordinator for the Multiregion serves as a member of the URI Global Staff and works as a movement organizer to support CCs and guide URI development in the region.
-The RC seeks to understand, uplift, and meet the needs of current CCs, and assist in developing new CCs.
+The Regional Coordinator for North America serves as a member of the URI Global Staff and works as a movement organizer to support CCs and guide URI development in the region.
+The RC seeks to understand, uplift, and meet the needs of current CCs, and assist in the establishment of new CCs.
 The Regional Coordinator upholds and models the Preamble, Purpose and Principles stated in the URI Charter.

-Primary responsibilities include building good relationships with CCs, connecting CCs to one another regionally & globally, facilitating growth and sustainability in the region, and linking the MR to the broader URI global network.
+Primary responsibilities include building good relationships with CCs, connecting CCs to one another regionally & globally, facilitating growth and sustainability in the region, and linking North America to the broader URI global network.
 An annual regional program allocation is provided by the URI Global Support Office each year.
-To complement this allocation the MR may raise additional funds to increase its budget.
+To complement this allocation the North America region may raise additional funds to increase its budget.

-The Regional Coordinator is supervised by the Director of Global Programs and works cooperatively, in mutual accountability, with the Regional Leadership Team, including Global Council Trustees.
+The Regional Coordinator is supervised by the Director of Global Programs and works cooperatively, in mutual accountability, with the North America Leadership Council which includes several Global Council Trustees.
 The Leadership Council is a team of CC member volunteers who work cooperatively with trustees and staff to serve, grow and sustain the region.